cafawo/MergePDF/README.md

 # MergePDF
 Tiny program to concatenate PDF files.

-Run mergePDF.py > select a folder > all PDF files in that folder will be merged into 'mergePDF_output.pdf'
+Run merge.py > select a folder > all PDF files in that folder will be merged into 'MergePDF_output.pdf'

 Dependencies:
 > PyPDF2